redjolr/tech-organization-builder/README.md

 3. **Generate an API Access Token**
    Within your Hetzner project, create an API access token named `terraform-provisioner` with read and write permissions.
 Save this token securely, as you will later assign it to the `hcloud_token` variable.

+4. **Generate an DNS API Access Token**
+   Within your Hetzner project, create a DNS API token.
+Save this token securely, as you will later assign it to the `hetzner_dns_api_token` variable.

 ## Step 5: Setting up Google Workspace